-Authors also should submit an electronic copy of the manuscript on disk in either Microsoft Word or Rich Text PC format.
-Manuscripts should be accompanied by a covering letter signed by all authors, which includes (1) information on prior or duplicate publication or submission elsewhere of any part of the work as defined in the Uniform Requirements; (2) a statement of financial or other relationships that might lead to a conflict of interest; (3) a statement that the manuscript has been read and approved by all the authors, that the requirements for authorship have been met, and that each author believes that the manuscript represents honest work; and (4) the name, address, and telephone number of the corresonding author who is responsible for communicating with the other authors about revisions and final approval of the proofs.
+Manuscripts should be accompanied by a covering letter signed by all authors, which includes (1) information on prior or duplicate publication or submission elsewhere of any part of the work as defined in the Uniform Requirements: (2) a statement of financial or other relationships that might lead to a conflict of interest; (3) a statement that the manuscript has been read and approved by all the authors, that the requirements for authorship have been met, and that each author believes that the manuscript represents honest work; and (4) the name, address, and telephone number of the corresponding author who is responsible for communicating with the other authors about revisions and final approval of the proofs.
+A scanned copy of the signed letter may be sent electronically or mailed to the above address.